ruby/stringio/doc/stringio/stringio.md

 - #getbyte: reads and returns the next byte.
 - #getc: reads and returns the next character.
-- #gets: reads and returns the next line.
+- #gets: reads and returns all or part of the next line.
-- #read: reads and returns the remaining data in the stream.
+- #read: reads and returns all or part of the remaining data in the stream.
 - #readlines: reads the remaining data the stream and returns an array of its lines.
 - [Kernel#readline][kernel#readline]: like #gets, but raises an exception if at end-of-stream.